-the entity is not material to the financial position of the firm or the consolidation group of which it is a member).
+transfer of resources to that entity; the shortfall is temporary; or the safety and soundness of the entity is not material to the financial position of the firm or the consolidation group of which it is a member).

-- 2.16AC Where a firm is a member of a consolidation group, and the group includes an entity established outside the United Kingdom, the PRA expects the firm, when it is assessing group risk, to consider any capital requirements or buffers applied to the entity16 established outside the United Kingdom.
-Specifically, the PRA expects a firm to consider the extent to which: - for any given risk type, the minimum requirements applied to the entity exceed the entity's share of the consolidated group requirements for the same underlying risk; and - any buffers applied to the entity exceed the entity's share of the consolidated group buffer applied for the same underlying risk.17 - 2.16AD An entity's share of a particular consolidated group capital requirement or buffer can be determined by multiplying that consolidated group capital requirement or buffer by the proportion of the consolidated group's Pillar 1 RWAs that are attributable to that entity.
-The consolidated group's RWAs that are attributable to an entity is calculated as the entity's Pillar 1 RWAs minus the risk-weighted exposures of the entity to other group entities. - 2.16AE Firms for which the PRA is not the global consolidating supervisor are not expected to conduct this assessment or provide the relevant analysis in their ICAAP documents, unless the PRA requests otherwise. - 2.16AF The PRA does not expect firms to include in this assessment requirements imposed on entities established outside the United Kingdom that are attributable to risks that: - are already mitigated through the risk-based capital framework (including requirements that are higher than the equivalent requirement applied on a consolidated basis because of a difference of approach between the PRA and the regulatory authority in the jurisdiction concerned)18 or by other means;19 or - net off in consolidation (eg intragroup risks and offsetting positions). - 2.16AG Under ICAA 13.1, a firm must make a written record of the assessments required under the ICAA part of the PRA Rulebook.
-A firm's record of its approach to making the assessment in paragraph 2.16AC should cover the following, as appropriate: - for any given risk type, the minimum requirements or buffers applied to an entity established outside the United Kingdom that exceed the entity's share of the consolidated group requirements for the same risk or buffer; - any such differences that the firm considers are already mitigated through the risk-based capital framework or by another means; and
+- 2.16AC Where a firm is a member of a consolidation group, and the group includes an entity established outside the United Kingdom, the PRA expects the firm, when it is assessing group risk, to consider any capital requirements or buffers applied to the entity established outside the United Kingdom.
+Specifically, the PRA expects a firm to consider the extent to which: - for any given risk type, the minimum requirements applied to the entity exceed the entity's share of the consolidated group requirements for the same underlying risk; and - any buffers applied to the entity exceed the entity's share of the consolidated group buffer applied for the same underlying risk. - 2.16AD An entity's share of a particular consolidated group capital requirement or buffer can be determined by multiplying that consolidated group capital requirement or buffer by the proportion of the consolidated group's Pillar 1 RWAs that are attributable to that entity.
+The consolidated group's RWAs that are attributable to an entity is calculated as the entity's Pillar 1 RWAs minus the risk-weighted exposures of the entity to other group entities. - 2.16AE Firms for which the PRA is not the global consolidating supervisor are not expected to conduct this assessment or provide the relevant analysis in their ICAAP documents, unless the PRA requests otherwise. - 2.16AF The PRA does not expect firms to include in this assessment requirements imposed on entities established outside the United Kingdom that are attributable to risks that: - are already mitigated through the risk-based capital framework (including requirements that are higher than the equivalent requirement applied on a consolidated basis because of a difference of approach between the PRA and the regulatory authority in the jurisdiction concerned) or by other means; or - net off in consolidation (eg intragroup risks and offsetting positions). - 2.16AG Under ICAA 13.1, a firm must make a written record of the assessments required under the ICAA part of the PRA Rulebook.
+A firm's record of its approach to making the assessment in paragraph 2.16AC should cover the following, as appropriate: - for any given risk type, the minimum requirements or buffers applied to an entity established outside the United Kingdom that exceed the entity's share of the consolidated group requirements for the same risk or buffer;

-16 Whether on an individual, sub-consolidated, or country-level consolidated basis.
+Whether on an individual, sub-consolidated, or country-level consolidated basis.

-17 For example, the extent to which any domestic systemically important bank (D-SIB) buffer exceeds the D-SIB's share of any groupwide global systemically important bank (G-SIB) buffer, after accounting for the effect of risks that net off on consolidation.
+For example, the extent to which any domestic systemically important bank (D-SIB) buffer exceeds the D-SIB's share of any groupwide global systemically important bank (G-SIB) buffer, after accounting for the effect of risks that net off on consolidation.